 to learn more and sign up.

-E. Vaughan Gilmore, LCSW, LCDC, is the coordinator for Addictions Services at Menninger, where she leads a team of approximately 15 licensed chemical dependency counselors.
+E. Vaughan Gilmore, LCSW, LCDC, is the director for Addictions Services at Menninger, where she leads a team of approximately 15 licensed chemical dependency counselors.

 Gilmore has worked as a staff social worker and addictions counselor, helping both adult and adolescent patients get on the path to recovery.
 She integrates evidence-based practices into individual and group therapy interventions.